Show by Label

 The USB-C input board

 The input voltage for the probe regulator can come from a variety of supplies.
-The most optimum is a USB-C PD board that fits into the probe.
-These boards are very inexpensive, and are widely available, but you have to select a certain type and size.
+The most optimum is a USB-C PD Trigger Board board that fits inside the probe enclosure.
+These Trigger Boards are very inexpensive, are widely available, but you have to select a certain type and size.

-These boards are available in different voltage configurations, like 9V, 12V, 15V and 20V.
-Although the voltage you order is fixed for the board, you can still change it by closing or opening a bridge ( a 0402 0 Ohm resistor or a solder blob).
+These tiny boards are available in different voltage configurations, like 9V, 12V, 15V and 20V.
+Although the voltage you order is fixed for the board, you can still change it by closing or opening a bridge (a 0402 0 Ohm resistor or a solder blob).
 So 9V can be configured to 12V by adding a bridge, and 20V can configured to 15V by removing a bridge.

 The board in the picture is a 20V version, and if you remove the resistor in the top right, it will be configured for 15V.

-These boards need to be glued on to the probe regulator board and the output of the board needs to be connected to the probe regulator board by two wires that are soldered on the pads.
+The output of the Trigger Board needs to be connected to the probe regulator board by two wires that are soldered on the pads.

 This construction will fit snugly into the 3D printed enclosure.

-Obviously, these USB-C input boards need to be fed by a USB-C Power Delivery (PD) supply.
+Obviously, these USB-C Trigger Boards need to be fed by a USB-C cable going to a Power Delivery (PD) supply.

 Bud create a number of voltage regulator boards to satisfy your particular need or preference.
-There is a switched power supply for two different kind of chips, an LDO linear regulator and a discrete voltage regulator.
+There is a switched power regulator, an LDO linear regulator and a discrete voltage regulator.

-There are two output voltages required required for the regulator, one for the 100MHz probe, and a different one for the 10MHz and the 1MHz probes.
-The reason is that the 100MHz probe requires an input voltage of 5.3V (+/- 5%), to create accurate 2.62V positive and negative rails for the Opamps.
+As mentioned earlier, there are two output voltages required for the probes from the regulator, 5.3V for the 100MHz probe, and 15V for the 10MHz and the 1MHz probes.
+The 100MHz probe requires an input voltage of 5.3V (+/- 5%), to create accurate +/-2.62V positive and negative rails for the Opamps.

 The VREG SOIC-8 Daughter Board (DB) is intended to be used with the 100MHz probe, because it outputs 5.3V and requires an input voltage of 9V.